 I hated breastfeeding, but I hated the idea of quitting even more.
 My mom was a huge advocate for breastfeeding.
 Her advice on why formula feeding wouldn’t be the best alternative seemed more like judgment on my inability to stick it out.
 Everywhere I went, people commented that she looked too small.
 Opinions on what I should be doing and how I should be handling it came all the time.
 The doctor pushed formula on me and suggested I wasn’t giving her enough milk.

 The thought that I couldn’t do the one thing for my daughter that I should be able to do left me guilt-ridden and depressed.
 I wouldn’t create that special bond.
 Anyone would be able to provide for her.
 I wouldn’t be needed.
 I wanted to give up.

 I decided to try for just two more weeks.
 My doctor advised taking Domperidone to increase my milk supply, and I started using a double pump in between feeds.

 Success!
 She was finally drinking.
 Her latch wasn’t perfect, but it didn’t hurt.
 I was still treating the yeast infection, but my mood was slowly coming around.
 She no longer cried and she stopped pulling off.
 She started to gain weight.
 My resentment started to subside.

-I still can’t feed from one side, even if I pump I only get half an ounce.
-I supplement with formula sometimes and don’t feel bad about it anymore.
-She continues to gain weight and no one says she looks too small anymore.
+I still couldn't feed from one side, even if I pumped I only got half an ounce but I supplement with formula sometimes and don’t feel bad about it anymore.

 Pushing through was tough.
 It almost ruined my relationship with my daughter.
 It’s still not perfect, and I envy the women that say they loved every minute of breastfeeding.
 Regardless, I’m glad I was able to see success.
 I think if I had quit, I would have felt robbed and resented my daughter for it.
 It wasn't the best experience, but it was my breast experience!